We independently score every subscription. We may earn a commission through links — it never changes our picks.

 • Only three simultaneous streams on the base plan.

 The experience isn't as polished as YouTube TV.
 Navigation can feel cluttered when the on-demand and live layers overlap, and customer service has historically been a weak point.
-But if you're a Disney household or a light ESPN+ user, the bundle value is real.
+But if you're a Disney household or a regular ESPN viewer, the bundle value is real.

 Composite pending (not enough cells)